swaibar/hodejs-currency-rates/readme.md

  * add another retrospective purchasing outcome, if I brought that amount every month since that date
  * add another graph for the above retrospective purchasing outcome
  * how much would GBP 226 have purchased in CAD if purchased in September 2008
+ * caching of results (as pre api provider request) also improve performance ability to work as PWA
  * User authentication (sign up, manage profile, login, logout, etc) to store their base currency - requires routing and auth